Privacy Policy

 Your rights

-(6) The right to lodge a complaint with a supervisory authority pursuant to Art.
-77 GDPR if you believe that the data processing violates the GDPR.
-For example, you can contact the supervisory authority of the federal state in which we are headquartered, or the supervisory authority of your usual place of residence or work.
-The contact details of the supervisory authority responsible for data protection are:
+(6) The right to lodge a complaint with a supervisory authority pursuant to Article 77 GDPR if you believe that the processing of your personal data infringes the GDPR.
+For example, you can contact the supervisory authority of the federal state where our headquarters are located, as stated above, or the supervisory authority of your usual place of residence or work.
+The contact details of our responsible data protection supervisory authority are:

 The State Commissioner for Data Protection and Freedom of Information